CharviGulati/CaesarCipherAssignment/README.md

 The exception is caught in the GUI in **encryptionButtonClick() and decryptionButtonClick()**.
 I have modified all the tests in the TestCaesarCipher Class to either throw the exception when I know it shouldn't be caught, or to catch the exception when i know it should be caught.

+### Phase 4: Task 3
+I think my program design is well implemented.
+There are no redundant calls from one class to another, which means that there is low coupling and high cohesion.

+For example, my original idea was to code multiple ciphers in this program and have the user choose which one they would like to use.
+Unfortunately, I didn't have enough time to code the other ciphers but if I were to add them in the future, I would not have many changes to make.
+Some things I would change would be adding another class (or classes) for the other types of ciphers (e.g. railfence) which would talk to the CaesarCipherScreen class who in turn talks to all the other classes.
+Another thing I would have to change is the filtering method in CryptographyOperationsList that filters cryptography operations based on the following string: "Caesar Cipher Encryption" and/or "Caesar Cipher Decryption" but in order to be able to filter through the other cipher operations I could filter the operations based on the fact that the string includes "Encryption" instead of "Caesar Cipher Encryption" (same for decryption).